Steven Rasmussen, MD, MMS

-The LBOCS data set is unique in its large number of subjects, comprehensiveness of assessment, and length of prospective follow-up.
-This proposal will allow us to more completely investigate the aims and hypotheses of the previously funded grant and to add new, previously unexplored aims and hypotheses generated by findings from LBOCS and other investigators during the past four years.
-Continuation of LBOCS is expected to shed new light on clinically and theoretically important, innovative questions about an understudied major psychiatric disorder that have not been adequately addressed by previous research.
+The BLOCS data set is unique in its large number of subjects, comprehensiveness of assessment, and length of prospective follow-up.
+This proposal will allow us to more completely investigate the aims and hypotheses of the previously funded grant and to add new, previously unexplored aims and hypotheses generated by findings from BLOCS and other investigators during the past four years.
+Continuation of BLOCS is expected to shed new light on clinically and theoretically important, innovative questions about an understudied major psychiatric disorder that have not been adequately addressed by previous research.

 AffiliationsSociety for Neuroscience

 National Institute of Mental Health (NIMH) $400,120 (initial period direct costs)